wiredwiz/Grun.Net/README.md

 - --ps [**Not Supported Yet**]
 - --tree [**Full Support**]

-The gui flag simply opens the GrunWin tool.
-Eventually this tool will be able to be run separately with it's own command line flags.
+The gui flag simply opens the GrunWin tool (which can also be executed stand-alone).

 ### GrunWin.exe
 GrunWin is more than just a graphical parse tree viewer.
 It also displays a tab with